Thalassemias are a group of blood disorders that affect the way the body makes

 Enlarged spleen.
 The spleen helps fight off infections and filters

 out unwanted materials, such as dead or damaged blood cells, from the body.
-Beta thalassemia
+Alpha

-can cause red blood cells to die off at a faster rate, making the spleen work harder,
+thalassemia can cause red blood cells to die off at a faster rate, making the spleen

 Infections.
-Children with beta thalassemia have a higher risk
+Children with alpha thalassemia have an increased

 Slower growth rates.
-The anemia resulting from beta thalassemia
+The anemia resulting from alpha thalassemia

 can cause children to grow more slowly and also can lead to delayed puberty.

-The signs and symptoms of beta thalassemia vary depending on the type that a child
+The signs and symptoms of alpha thalassemia vary depending on the type that a child

-Some of the more common symptoms of beta thalassemia include:
+Some of the more common symptoms of alpha thalassemia include:

 fatigue, weakness, or shortness of breath